-And I’m going to suggest two that will worry you a lot in the early and middle days — Churn and Sales Cycle — you should track, but not obsess over, until you are well, well past traction.
-Even though many around you will talk about ad nauseum.
+And I’m going to suggest two that will worry you a lot as you scale — Churn and Sales Cycle — you should track, but not obsess over, until you are well, well past initial traction, that first $1m-$2m ARR.
+Even though many around you will talk about it ad nauseam.

 Why is this?

 >> Let’s Start with Churn.
 Absolutely, getting your churn trending downward is important.
 At EchoSign, we tracked this religiously, and in fact, this is the metric we use to judge the results of our client success team, and on an existential level, our product.

 But, here’s the thing — at a strategic level at least:

 - First, most SaaS products sold to SMEs and bigger enterprises have low churn — and negative net churn.
 If you are providing value into SMEs or Enterprises … it’s pretty sticky.
 In fact, if your customers are using your product — a lot — they will renew.
 Period.
 That’s actually all that matters for a renewal.
 And down the road, almost all successful SaaS products selling to SMEs and larger have negative net churn.
 By that I mean, add in upgrades/more seats/upsell — and almost all SaaS products have negative churn from a revenue/customer basis.
 I.e., their total existing customer base adds more revenue each year even taking into account the ones you lose or that downgrade.